Skip to content

 SinkConfigurationUse when

-stdoutsink = "stdout"Local dev; pipe into jq or a tail tool.
+stdoutsink = "stdout"Local dev or production on Cloud Run; pipe into jq or ship structured JSON.

 filesink = "file", file_path = "..."Single-host deployments with rotation handled outside.